About the Course

 Group List

-Please form the final project group before January 21st, and sign up using the shared spreadsheet.
+Please form the final project group before August 30th, and sign up using the shared spreadsheet.
 Please don’t modify the information of other groups.

-Three Parts Including Point Values
+Four Parts Including Point Values

 I will meet with each student or group to discuss potential project topics.
 Suitable topics include, but are not limited to: